fanout/reconnecting-eventsource/README.md

     withCredentials: false,

     // the maximum time to wait before attempting to reconnect in ms, default `3000`
-    // note: wait time is randomised to prevent all clients from attempting to reconnect simulataneously
+    // note: wait time is randomised to prevent all clients from attempting to reconnect simultaneously
     max_retry_time: 3000,
 }